danielantelo/sandbox-gallery-canvas-editor/README.md

 In a production ready setup we would also add **e2e tests** against a deployed instance and pontential some sort of **contract tests** for the api's.

+## Deployed version

+Can view the built version @ (https://danielantelo.github.io/synthesia/)[https://danielantelo.github.io/synthesia/]

 ## What is missing that I would have liked to include

+- For a speedier editor experience, the initial image could be a fetched with a width of the browser width to ensure a smaller download or alternatively a prefetch of the full size image for when you select to edit it
 - Nice animated transition between gallery pages
-- A prefetch of the full size image for when you select to edit an image
 - Proper cypress tests, I only added the storybook visual regression and started on the webapp visual/functional
+- Github actions to test and deploy the app to gh-pages